-Luminor business units in the Baltic States are owned by Nordea and DNB through a holding company, Luminor Group AB (a Swedish resident), whose operating purpose is to hold shares in Luminor entities.
+Luminor business units in the Baltic States are owned by Nordea and DNB through a holding company, Luminor Group AB (established in Sweden.
 Nordea and DNB have equal voting rights over the combined bank.
-Nordea has proportional 56% and DNB proportional 44% of economic ownership level reflecting the relative equity value of their contribution to the combined bank at the time of closing on 1.10.2017.
+Nordea has proportional 56% and DNB proportional 44% of economic ownership level reflecting the relative equity value of their contribution to the combined bank at the time of closing on October 1 2017.

 On February 19 2018, Luminor took the first steps to fill in prerequisites of the legal reorganization process by submitting a draft Merger Agreement to State Enterprise Register of Latvia and notifications to the Estonian Financial Supervisory Authority for branches opening in Latvia and Lithuania.

 On June 28 2018 Luminor received regulatory approval from the European Central Bank to carry out the cross-border merger.

 On 2 January 2019 Luminor has merged its Baltic entities and finalized the legal integration with a central office in Estonia and brances in Latvia and Lithuania.